MicrosoftDocs/well-architected/well-architected/operational-excellence/optimize-development-practices.md

 |[OE:04](checklist.md)| Optimize software development and quality assurance processes by following industry-proven practices for development and testing.
 For unambiguous role designation, standardize practices across components such as tooling, source control, application design patterns, documentation, and style guides. |
 |---|---|

 This guide describes the recommendations for defining standards for your software development tools and processes.
-Defining consistent practices leads to an efficient workload team and high-quality work.
+Defining consistent practices leads to an efficient workload team and high quality work.
 High-performing teams use industry-proven tools and processes to minimize wasted effort and potential errors in their code.

 ## Key design strategies